getopenmono/monodocs/tutorials/arduino_quoting_arnold.md

 ## Random quotes from Arnold

-Our basic functionality is done, however we dont quote Arnold just yet.
-Let us now implement a list of great movie quotes and select bwteen them random.
+Our basic functionality is done, however we don't quote Arnold just yet.
+Let us now implement a list of great movie quotes and select between them randomly.
 We must also seed our random generator, such that we don't end up with a determenistic quote sequence.

-FIrst we declare a global array of string, this is our list of quotes:
+First we declare a global array of strings, this is our list of quotes:

 ```cpp
 const char *quotes[] = {